 Students must earn a B- or better in all courses required for the certificate to be awarded.
 Should a grade fall below a B-, the student has the option of retaking the course in order to complete the requirements and be awarded the certificate.

-We are a Registered Education Provider (R.E.P.) with the Project Management Institute (PMI®), however only PMI awards the PMP professional certification.
+Only the Project Management Institute (PMI®) awards the PMP professional certification.
 For those students interested in obtaining the Project Management Professional credential from PMI, our courses provide many of the background fundamental concepts covered on the exam including risk management, cost estimation, scheduling techniques, budgeting, feasibility analysis, work breakdown structures, quality management, scope control, requirements analysis, etc. Our courses can be used to count toward the education requirement of the PMP certification process as well as the continuing education units needed to maintain certification once achieved.

 PMI has experience-related requirements in addition to education for PMP certification.